 Watering

 The By-Law on the protection of water resources is in effect year-round.
-It applies to all properties served by the City of Vaudreuil-Dorion water supply system.
+It applies to all properties served by the Ville de Vaudreuil-Dorion water supply system.

-Watering of new vegetation with a permit: It is suggested that you apply at least three days in advance.
-The fee for a permit is $20.
+Watering of new lawn with a permit: It is suggested that you apply at least three days in advance.
 No permits are valid between July 1 and August 31.
-The number of permits is limited to 150 at a single time.
-Only one hose can be used at a time on grassy areas.
+The number of permits is limited to 150 at any one time across the entire territory, including a maximum of 10 for the Ravin-Boisé sector.

 Landscaping